Posts

 It is the difference between an adjustable spanner and a standard spanner.
 One of them adapts to lots of assorted sizes of bolts with a greater margin for error and the other one fits one size of bolt perfectly but lacks flexibility.
 The question you always need to ask yourself is, do you even need that flexibility or is it okay to just do one thing perfectly well?

-Or to put it another way, a screwdriver to fix your nails in the wall.
+Or to put it another way, a screwdriver to fix nails in the wall!

 This becomes clear when you speak to individuals about the processes they perform and instead of describing what they do they reference the tools they use and how those tools perform the task.
 On its own, this is not an issue but where it becomes a problem is when the limitations of those tools start defining the process and its boundaries.